Some examples of governance standards:

 Some examples of innovation in business:

-To navigate the complexities of sustainability across various industries, the Positive Luxury brand assessment consists of a suite of questions relevant to all industries plus additional questions catering specifically to each sector that we operate in – Fashion & Accessories, Beauty, Jewellery & Watches, Living, Premium Drinks and Travel & Hospitality.
-In addition to this, companies are required to provide supporting documents such as code of conducts, audits, etc.
+To navigate the complexities of sustainability across various industries, the Positive Luxury brand assessment consists of a suite of questions relevant to all industries, plus additional questions catering specifically to each sector that we operate in: Fashion & Accessories, Beauty, Jewellery & Watches, Living, Premium Drinks and Travel & Hospitality.
+In addition, companies are required to provide supporting documents such as codes of conduct and audits.

-We use technology to help with our evaluation; by utilising publicly available data, were able to check the self-reported information and that the 3rd party certification bodies are accounted for and quality checked through Positive Luxury’s data analytics.
+We use technology to help with our evaluation.
+By utilising publicly available data, we are able to check the self-reported information and that the third-party certification bodies are accounted for and quality checked through Positive Luxury’s data analytics.
 Lastly, we use a materiality assessment to identify priority sustainability issues.
 This materiality matrix has been reviewed and refined through a series of interviews with a cross-section of external and internal stakeholders.

-Our assessment process is, in turn, reviewed every two years with assistance by our sustainability council, this consultative approach ensures that the assessment reflects the highest standard possible by respecting local and international law as well as both industry-specific issues and innovations within sustainability.
+Our assessment process is, in turn, reviewed every two years with assistance from our sustainability council.
+This consultative approach ensures that the assessment reflects the highest standard possible by respecting local and international law, as well as both industry-specific issues and innovations within sustainability.

-As highlighted in our 2019 Predictions Report, consumers are today looking for brands that strive to fulfil a long-term purpose that benefits employees, customers, society and the planet – as well as their shareholders.
-Our assessment looks to assess how companies align to the wider stakeholder view and are acting responsibly to industry specific issues and considerations.
+As highlighted in our 2019 Predictions Report, consumers are looking for brands that strive to fulfil a long-term purpose that benefits employees, customers, society and the planet, and their shareholders.
+Our assessment looks to assess how companies align to the wider stakeholder view and are acting responsibly to industry-specific issues and considerations.

-Brands that successfully complete the assessment process earn the right to display the interactive Butterfly Mark on their website as well as retailer websites and other relevant places such as packaging and care labels, making it easy for people to identify brands to trust.
-However, this is not the end of the journey – brands must re-complete and pass the assessment every 2 years in order to retain the Butterfly Mark and our community encourages continued commitment and improvement towards our shared goal of sustainability.
+Brands that successfully complete the assessment process earn the right to display the interactive Butterfly Mark on their website as well as retailer websites and other relevant places, like packaging and care labels, making it easy for people to identify brands to trust.
+However, this is not the end of the journey.
+Brands must re-complete and pass the assessment every two years in order to retain the Butterfly Mark.
+Our community encourages continued commitment and improvement towards our shared goal of sustainability.

-Companies contribute towards sustainability in different forms, therefore each brand is assigned a bespoke collection of Positive Actions that signifies their unique efforts and sustainable and ethical business practices.
-These Positive Actions, which can be found when clicking or tapping on the Butterfly Mark, help brands articulate their measurable impact in a visible, consumer-friendly and simple way – while enabling people to make educated purchasing decisions.
+Companies contribute towards sustainability in different forms, so each brand is assigned a bespoke collection of Positive Actions that signifies their unique efforts and sustainable and ethical business practices.
+These Positive Actions, which can be found when clicking on the Butterfly Mark, help brands articulate their measurable impact in a visible, consumer-friendly and simple way, while enabling people to make educated purchasing decisions.

-The brands that do not meet our criteria are offered a tailored toolkit including clear recommendations on how to improve as well as actions needed to be taken in order to retake the assessment with the view to being awarded the Butterfly Mark.
+The brands that do not meet our criteria are offered a tailored toolkit, including clear recommendations on how to improve as well as actions needed to be taken to retake the assessment and eventually be awarded with a Butterfly Mark.